WiiLink24/web/src/content/guide/board.md

 <i id="troubleshooting-questions"></i>

 ## Troubleshooting & Questions

-"Can I just use the WiiLink Mail Patcher and follow this guide, if I can't, then why?"
-> The WiiLink Mail Patcher has been discontinued.
-If you're using the app, please delete the app, then use the RiiConnect24 Mail Patcher.

 "I'm getting error -110211 or another error when trying to use the RiiConnect24 Mail Patcher, or I may have been a former user of the WiiLink Mail service.
 > Please join the WiiLink Discord Server for support, you may need to have your Wii Number removed on the database side in order to remedy this issue.